CIS565-Fall-2017/Project1-CUDA-Flocking/README.md

 * Tested on: Windows 10, i5-4590 @ 3.30GHz 8GB, GTX 970 4GB (Personal)

 ## Results
-Each of the following clips are recorded at the point for each strategy where framerate is approximately 60.
+Each of these clips are recorded at the point for each strategy where framerate is approximately 60 with visualization.

 |![Bruteforce, 20k Boids](images/liceBrute20k.gif)|![Uniform, 100k Boids](images/liceUniform100k.gif)|![Coherent, 250k Boids](images/liceCoherent350k.gif)|
 |:-:|:-:|:-:|